-The RTPI have published a document stating that Planning needs to have a sustainable, resilient, and inclusive recovery.
-This means, for example, investing in smart-energy grids, advancing standards for new developments so that anything built is of excellent quality and accelerating progress towards zero carbon emissions for the industry.
+The RTPI has published a document stating that Planning needs to have a sustainable, resilient, and inclusive recovery.
+This means, for example, investing in smart-energy grids, advancing standards for new developments so that anything built is of excellent quality, and accelerating progress towards zero carbon emissions for the industry.

 It also means that new developments must be future-proofed against a variety of environmental impacts such as flooding, the industry has a duty to plant more trees and increase the amount of multi-function urban green spaces.